 Proactive monitoring and alerting of Mac computers increases uptime and faster fault resolution with the following checks currently available in the latest Mac Agent.

 Run an Automated Task when a Check fails

-You can run Automated Tasks when a Check fails by assigning a task when adding or editing a check.
+You set up Automated Tasks to run when a Check fails when you add or edit a task or a check.
 For example, you can have an automated task automatically deal with the cause of a check failure such as running a Clean All Temp Files Task when the Disk Space Check fails.
 For more information, see Run an Automated Task when a Check fails.

 The selected Automated Task only runs when a passing Check fails and creates an entry in the Outages tab.
 The Automated Task does not continually run when a Check is in the failed state—the Check must first pass, then fail again before the Automated Task is triggered.

 Beginning with Mac Agent v3.6.0 RC and macOS 11 Big Sur, there is native support for Macs with new Apple M1 processors.
 Some add-on features, like AV, will run in Rosetta 2 compatibility.
 We expect to have those ready in the near future, but the core Agent is ready today.

 For technical reasons, the Agent is not a Universal 2 binary.
 If you use Migration Assistant to transfer from an Intel Mac to an Apple Silicon Mac, you must reinstall the Mac Agent to ensure the native version is used.
 Our installer determines the correct package to install.